About severe.im

 "Regional Radar Filtered"

 This section uses the MRMS Composite Reflectivity data produced by NOAA/NSSL.
-It is quality controlled, and also has most of the non-meteorological returns removed.
-Most of the images are created in Gempak and with a black background, but I do produce two images in GrADS with a white background.
+It is quality controlled, and it also has most of the non-meteorological returns removed.
+Most of the images are created in Python and with a black background, but I do produce two images in GrADS with a white background.
 The data are available thanks to NOAA's agreement with the AWS (Amazon) Data Exchange.

 "Regional Radar Unfiltered"

 This section uses the DHR Digital Hybrid Reflectivity national mosaic.
 The data are received from a Unidata feed, which unfortunately (in summer 2025) has become increasingly unstable -- hence this is now a legacy source for the page.
-This mosaic is also unfiltered, and so substantial ground clutter is always present.
+This mosaic is unfiltered, and so substantial ground clutter is always present.
 That's good for detecting biological scatters, however, so even with the frequent outages I'll keep this data on the page for now.

 Forecast Model Output (Right Column)